Meosit/TGBTbot/src/main/resources/help.owner.md

 /send\_stats `true|false` - if true, will send a count (if more than 1) of forwarded posts for every owner each time it happens
 /force\_forward - trigger a post forwarding manually as a result of this command

-For user suggestions forwarding:
+For user suggestions:
-/suggestions `<true|false>` - global switch for suggestions /gatekeeper `<tg mention>` - username or the person which will be visible for users to solve ban-related requests /editors\_chat `<id_number>`- set the editors chat where the suggestions will be posted for approval /force\_pool\_suggestions - trigger a suggestion pooling from DB to editors chat /suggestion\_pooling `<minutes>` - time between new suggestions check /suggestion\_delay `<minutes>` - cool down between user suggestions /suggestion\_edit `<minutes>` - time for user to edit his/her suggestion
+/suggestions `<true|false>` - global switch for suggestions /gatekeeper `<tg mention>` - username or the person which will be visible for users to solve ban-related requests /editors\_chat `<id_number>`- set the editors chat where the suggestions will be posted for approval /force\_publish\_suggestions - trigger a suggestion pooling from DB to editors chat /suggestion\_pooling `<minutes>` - time between new suggestions check /suggestion\_delay `<minutes>` - cool down between user suggestions /suggestion\_edit `<minutes>` - time for user to edit his/her suggestion